spraot/esphome_multical402/README.md

 ### 221023
 Added:
 - Energy HiRes sensor for Multical 403 meters
-- multical meter type defined in substitutions.
-Remember to alter to your meter type
+- Multical meter type defined in substitutions.
+Remember to alter to YOUR meter type!

 Revised:
 - Separate calculation of cooling average sensors base values